laxerrock/sweet_store/README.md

 # sweet_store

-Here you can buy sweets from anywhere in th country.
+Here you can buy sweets from anywhere in the country.

 ## Getting Started